tinymce/tinymce-docs/_includes/release-notes/new-features.md

 For premium users, the Permanent Pen function is available in the toolbar.
 Click anywhere in the text field to use the Permanent Pen function.

-The Permanent Pen premium plugin will be available to use with TinyMCE in the early weeks of January 2019.
+The Permanent Pen premium plugin will be available to use with TinyMCE in the early weeks of February 2019.

 <!-- Refer to the [Permanent Pen]({{site.baseurl}}/plugins/permanentpen/) documentation, for more information.-->